FlaskSimpleAuth Recipes

 In most application, access permissions depend on some kind of relationship to the data, e.g. someone may read a message because they are either the recipient or the sender of this particular message.

-• object authorization require a per-domain callback which tells whether an identified object of the domain can be access by a user in a role.
+• object authorizations require a per-domain callback which tells whether an identified object of the domain can be access by a user in a role.

 # domain "stuff" permission callback